 - Pelvic exams are done to find out if you have a gynecological problem.

-- You should have your first pelvic exam if you have vaginal discharge, pain, itchiness, or other symptoms.
+- You may need to have a pelvic exam if you have vaginal discharge, pain, irregular periods, or other symptoms.

 - A pelvic exam doesn't affect your virginity.